Entanglement distribution based on quantum walk in arbitrary quantum networks: Crosstalk correction

 \section{Crosstalk correction}

-In this experiment, the Z control signal and XY control signal of each quantum bit on the quantum processor are combined into a single signal at room temperature and transmitted to the quantum bit through a transmission line.
-There is classical electromagnetic crosstalk between the control signals corresponding to each quantum bit, and the magnitude of the Z signal crosstalk increases nonlinearly with the increase of signal application time, where the characteristic time is about 10us, This low-frequency crosstalk is caused by inductive coupling between the loops composed of Z-signals from different channels, which can lead to a temporal correlation in the fidelity of the two bit quantum logic gates used in the experiment.
+In this experiment, the Z control signal and XY control signal of each quantum bit on the quantum processor were combined into a single signal at room temperature and transmitted to the quantum bit through a transmission line.
+There is classical electromagnetic crosstalk between the control signals corresponding to each quantum bit, and the magnitude of the Z signal crosstalk increases nonlinearly with the increase in signal application time.
+The characteristic time is about 10us, This low-frequency crosstalk is caused by inductive coupling between the loops composed of Z-signals from different channels, which can lead to a temporal correlation in the fidelity of the two bit quantum logic gates used in the experiment.
 Currently, this crosstalk can be greatly reduced through the use of flip soldering packaging technology.
 However, in this processor, we need to address the issue of crosstalk from the perspective of measurement and control software.
 As crosstalk changes over time, we cannot perform linear correction through the traditional use of crosstalk matrices.
 Instead, we measure the response function of bits to the Z-signal input of all other channels, apply compensation pulses, and mitigate Z-signal crosstalk between channels.

-In addition to the classic electromagnetic crosstalk of low-frequency signals such as Z signal, there also exists crosstalk of high-frequency signals such as the XY signal in quantum chips.
-In the experiment, we use the following method to determine the degree of XY crosstalk.
-Taking $Q_1$ and $Q_2$ as example, in the first experiment, we do no operation on $Q_1$ and conduct Ramsey testing on $Q_2$.
+In addition to the classic electromagnetic crosstalk of low-frequency signals, such as the Z signal, crosstalk of high-frequency signals, such as the XY signal in quantum chips, also exists.
+In the experiment, we used the following method to determine the degree of XY crosstalk.
+Taking $Q_1$ and $Q_2$ as an example, in the first experiment, we did not operate on $Q_1$ and conducted Ramsey testing on $Q_2$.
 In the second experiment, as a control, we excite $Q_1$ from $|0\rangle$ to $|1\rangle$ through XY signal, and then conduct Ramsey testing on $Q_2$.
-When the periods of two Ramsey curves are equal but the phases are not, it indicates the existence of classical electromagnetic crosstalk in the XY signal, and the magnitude of the phase difference indicates the strength of crosstalk.
-In this case, we increase the length of XY pulse for pulsing $Q_1$ and decrease ulse amplitude to reduce classical XY crosstalk.
+When the periods of the two Ramsey curves are equal but the phases are not, this indicates the existence of classical electromagnetic crosstalk in the XY signal, and the magnitude of the phase difference indicates the strength of crosstalk.
+In this case, we increased the length of the XY pulse for pulsing $Q_1$ and decreased the pulse amplitude to reduce classical XY crosstalk.